maxmace/music/_posts/portfolio/2026-05-10-Cassette-Space-1.markdown

 ### Old Chrome Week
 #### Synthesizing a silk purse

 The most imitative acoustic instrument on this recording was actually done with the most limited synthesizer.
-The first synthesizer I owned, the Korg Poly 800 MK II, was Korg's answer to the  Roland Juno-like experiments exploring "what's the least we can do with this and still call it a synthesizer>"
+The first synthesizer I owned, the Korg Poly 800 MK II, was Korg's answer to the  Roland Juno-like experiments exploring "what's the least we can do with this and still call it a synthesizer?"

-The Poly 800's oscillator is a digital square wave chip designed for toys and video games.
-The advertised 8-voice polyphony is really only FOUR (if you want customary 2-oscilator voices).
-Admittedly, the filter is great sounding, but there is a very big "BUT": the good-sounding filter is limited by that fact that there is only ONE of them-shared paraphonically across all voices.
-Play one key and it sounds great.
-Play 2 keys and the filter gets "stolen", re-trigged at each keypress.
+The Poly 800's oscillator is a digital squarewave chip designed for toys and video games.
+The advertised 8-voice polyphony is really only FOUR, if you want customary 2-oscilator voices.

+Admittedly, the filter sounds great, but there is a very big "BUT": the good-sounding filter is limited by that fact that there is only ONE of them.
+ONE filter...shared paraphonically across all the voices.
+All other polysynths stuck to a standard of one filter per voice.

+On the Poly 800, play one key and it sounds great.
+Play two (or more) keys and the filter gets "stolen", re-trigged at each keypress.

-Nevertheless the Poly 800 square wave in combination with the terrific noise generator can produce an admirably realistic flute sound, complete with chiff.
-I utilize it in a Jerry Goldsmith- inspired figure early in the composition.
+Nevertheless the Poly 800 square wave, in combination with the terrific noise generator, can produce an admirably realistic flute sound--complete with chiff.
+I utilize it in a Jerry Goldsmith-inspired figure early in the composition.

 ## Correcting distortions

 No artificial "tape saturation" plugins were used here, but the recording is deliberately overdriven and timbres were selected deliberately to evoke analog warmth.
-I discovered years ago that I can create "the sound of tape" by combining the right timbrel material mixed at deliberate levels without resorting to soaking the composition in morass of distortion, which is really what tape saturation "effects" are doing, oblivious to your musical intentions.
+I discovered years ago that I can create "the sound of tape" by combining suitable timbrel material mixed at deliberate levels without resorting to soaking the composition in morass of distortion, which is really what tape saturation "effects" are doing.

+ They apply a sheen of a specific style of distortion uniformly over your recording, hopefully adding a veneer of analog warmth.
+This cartoon approach may work for drum and bass tracks, but smear the details of cinematic or orchestral recordings, fiddling with phases and stereo cues, oblivious to your musical intentions.

+Hopefully you will find this mix a rewarding listening experience, warm and detailed, but free of artificial distortion that can cause ear fatigue.